 - Any felony offense arising out of the operation of a motor vehicle such as felony DUI.

-10 Violations Within 10 Years – If you have 10 convictions for “minor” traffic violations in a 10-year span, you can be declared an habitual offender.
+10 Violations Within 3 Years – If you have 10 convictions for “minor” traffic violations in a 3-year span, you can be declared a habitual offender.
 “Minor” violations are those that carry four or more points against your driver’s license, such as speeding more than 10 mph over the speed limit or failure to stop for a traffic signal.
 Major violations also count.

-For purposes of determining whether your violations fall within a 3 or 10 year period, the DMV goes by the incident date of each violation, not the court date or conviction date.
+For purposes of determining whether your violations fall within a 3 year period, the DMV goes by the incident date of each violation, not the court date or conviction date.

 What Happens When I Have Too Many Traffic Violations in South Carolina?

-The DMV will send a notice that your license either is at risk or being suspended because you are an habitual offender.
-The DMV sends this notice to the address you have listed in their records (South Carolina law requires you to change your address with the DMV within 10 days any time you move).
+The DMV will send a notice that your license either is at risk or being suspended because you are a habitual offender.
+The DMV sends this notice to the address you have listed in their records (South Carolina law requires you to change your address with the DMV within 10 days anytime you move).